Owner/Approver: Head of fish health LSG/COO Farming

 Algae naturally occur in Norwegian waters and are an important part of the ecosystem.
 Certain environmental conditions may result in individual incidences of large algal blooms.
 The algae may either produce toxins that are harmful to the fish or may be so prevalent that they clog the fish gills.
 Some algae also have a surface structure that harms the gills.
 If there is a high density of such algae, the fish will not be able to sustain normal gill function.
 Proper monitoring of algae incidence is important if we are to implement measures at the right time.

-This policy applies to all the employees in the Group's farming operations.
+This policy applies to all the Group's farming operations.

-Algae: Collective term for very different single-cell and multi-cell organisms that have photosynthesis and live in humid environments as common factors.
+Algae: Collective term for very different single-cell and multi-cell organisms that have photosynthesis and humid environments as common factors.

 Framework and principles